NSU's Halmos College of Arts and Sciences

 Dr. Kerstetter conducted satellite tagging of pelagic fishes from recreational gear and descriptive research of commercial fishing gear in the southeastern United States.
-He has continued other biological investigations of billfish and swordfish, tunas, elasmobranchs, and commercial fishing gear technology, including ageing and biogeochemical trophic analyses and participated in development and continuing execution (five years as Weighmaster) of an annual scholarship-generating fishing tournament for the Oceanographic Center marine science program.
+He has continued other biological investigations of billfish and swordfish, tunas, elasmobranchs, and commercial fishing gear technology, including aging and biogeochemical trophic analyses, and participated in the development and continuing execution (five years as Weighmaster) of an annual scholarship-generating fishing tournament for the Guy Harvey Oceanographic Research Center marine science program.
 Dr. Kerstetter is an appointed member of four federal fisheries advisory committees, in addition to serving NSU as a member of the Institutional Animal Care and Use Committee (IACUC).